unixpariah/nh/README.md

 ## Installation

-The latest, tagged version will is available in Nixpkgs as Nh stable.
-This repository provides the latest development version of Nh, which you can get from the flake outputs.
+The latest, tagged version will is available in Nixpkgs as NH stable.
+This repository provides the latest development version of NH, which you can get from the flake outputs.

 ```sh